 Church View, 1 Main Street

-Whenever a gardener says “it’s work in progress”, what it often means is that a great deal of progress has already been made and ordinary gardeners among us can clearly see where it is heading.
+Whenever a gardener says “it’s work in progress”, what this often means is that a great deal of progress has already been made and ordinary gardeners among us can clearly see where it is heading.

 There is no better view of St Margaret’s Church from anywhere else in Blackfordby, hence the house name.
 Freshly baked scones, Meringues, tea and fruit cakes are for sale here for charity and have become the stuff of local legend.

 Note: Please beware of the quite steep foot access from The Black Lion pub up Main Street, where there is no pavement and vehicles can arrive quite quickly coming down the hill.

 17 Briar Close

 With a lovely aspect to farmer’s fields and the National Forest beyond, the rear garden has an emphasis on colour with a mixed border variety of Phlox, Roses, Peonies, Clematis, Alliums and Hydrangeas.

 The kitchen section includes Sage, Thyme, Mint, Lemon Balm and Rhubarb.

 Lovely, manicured lawn surrounded by Laurel and Beech hedges.
 To the front are tidy raised beds, all ready for some seasonal planting.